Marta-Rudnicka/webSoakDB/documentation/inventory.md

 The application will not create more than one SWStatuschange on the same day.
 If, on the same day, a SourceWell is set to active, and then it is set back to inactive or vice versa, the application treats it as an act of correcting a mistake, and undoes the last change.
 This mean that the last (today's) SWStatuschange is deleted, and `deactivation_date` as well as `active` are restored to the state from before both changes.
 This avoids ambiuity in tracking the changes over time.
 If the same change were made twice in a row (which not should happen in normal running of the application), the second one would just be ignored.

 In the end, the the `last_tested` attribute of the plate is changed to the current time stamp, and id the plate tested is a current plate, histograms of the corresponding library are updated.
 The user is redirected back to 'update/delete' plate page.

+## Locating compound lists - availability check feature

+If an experiment does not require using the whole library but only a selection of compounds, it is preferable to use one of the older, more used-up plates in order to save the current used one.
+The availability check feature helps deciding if this is a viable option, and if yes, which of the older plates would be the best to use for this particular set of compounds.
+To simplify, it gets a list of compounds selected from the library and checks every library plate to see how many of them are not available in it (details are discussed later on).
+Then, it shows the user the list of library plates, with the information on which of the desired compounds are not available in this particular plate.

+The are four uses of this feature in XChemSPA:
+- On the 'Presets' page, the table with the presets list provides links to an availability check for each preset
+- The proposal page features availability checks for all the subsets selected for the project
+- 'Locate compounds` allows for uploading a list of compunds without saving it in the database as subset, and generating availability information for it
+- In the React application, in the SoakDB export form, links to availability information page is provided for each selected subset (if there are any)

+I will describe how the check works, and then list all the views and pages responsible for it in each case.

+### Ranking algorithm and 'recommended plate'

+The list of plates with availability information is provided to the user from the ordered from the "best" to the "worst" plate.
+Before I explain how the search is performed, I will explain how the plates are ranked.

+In case of libraries that fit into one plate, it is quite simple: the best plate is the one that misses the fewest compounds from the list.
+The availability is checked in all plates, and the best 10 is presented to the user (if there are fewer than 10 plates, they will all be presented).
+The best plate is displayed to the user as "recommended plate".
+There is only one complication: if there is more than one plate that has the highest availability of the compounds, the algorithm makes sure to recommend the plate that is not the current one.
+For example, if the list of plates has the current plate at the first place with 86% availability, and at the second place is an old plate, also with 86% availability, these plate will be swapped.

+For libraries that take up more than 1 plate (DSI Poised with ethylene glycol is a real-life example, taking up 3 plates), it is more complicated.
+The ranking starts the same way: first availability is checked for in every plate.
+Then, availability in each combination of two plates is checked, and then three etc. - if the library takes up *n* plates, combinations of up to *n* plates are checked.
+However, there is an exception: whenever a plate, or plate combination is found to have 100% of the desired compounds, the search doesn't move to combinations of a higher number of plates.
+So, for example, if a user wishes to use 80 compounds from DSI-P in ethylene glycol, and the algorithm finds 50 of them in one plate, and the other 30 in another one, it will never get to the stage where it inspects three-plate combinations.

+Just like in case of single plates, there is a preference for recommending old plates (or combinations that do not contain current plates).

+***Why not try to find a minimum set of plates that would have all the compounds from a list, or as many as possible?***

+The problem is probably an example of set cover problem (https://en.wikipedia.org/wiki/Set_cover_problem), though there is a possibility that something about the data structure decreases its computational complexity.
+In either case, creating an approximation or an algorithm with acceptable performance would take a lot of time, and this is not an essential feature.
+Still, it looks like something users might ask about in future.

+### Generating availability information

+The main entity responsible for generating the availability information is the class `SubsetCopyWithAvailability` (found in `tools/data_storage_classes`).
+The views that provide availability information pass a set of relevant subsets to the `get_subsets_with_availability()` function (defined in `inv_helpers.py`), which creates returns instances of `SubsetCopyWithAvailability`.
+The methods defined in this class are responsible for creating the availability information.

+`SubsetCopyWithAvailability` has attributes based on the LibrarySubset model attributes (and its foreign keys), plus the `availability` attribute.
+The constructor of `SubsetCopyWithAvailability` can take either take either an instance of LibrarySubset model, or a list of compounds **and** a Library model instance.
+In the former case, it copies the attributes from the LibrarySubset instance, and in the latter, it sets the list of compounds as its own `compounds`, copies Library attributes into its own library-related attrubutes.
+Then, in both cases, the `availability` attribute is set using the `get_compound_availability()` method.

+`get_compound_availability()` first checks how many plates the library spans based on the number of current plates(for most libraries, it's just one), and directs the rest of the process accordingly.
+For both single- and multi-plate library, the process starts with launching `rank_single_plates()`.
+This method creates instances of `PlateCopy`, which is a similar kind of class to `SubsetCopyWithAvailability` - it stores values copied from `LibraryPlate` with added extra information in the `missing_compounds` and `availability` attributes.
+The difference is that `PlateCopy` does not have any method that computes these values- they are is generated by `SubsetCopyWithAvailability.get_plate_copy()` and either passed to the constructor of `PlateCopy` or set as a new attribute.
+After `rank_single_plates()` creates `PlateCopy` objects for every plate in the relevant LibrarySubset's library, it sorts them by availability(with the mentioned preference for non-current plates), and such a list is returned to `get_compound_availability()`.

+If the library involved is stored in only one plate, the first 10 items of the ranked list become the `availability` attribute of the created instance of `SubsetCopyWithAvailability`.
+If it covers more plates, and none of the ranked single plates contains all of the desired compounds, `get_compound_availability()` launches `rank_combinations()`.
+This method first creates all possible combinations of 2 plates from the library, and then uses them to create instances of `CombinedPlate` - a class that stores combined data from a list of `PlateCopy` objects (e.g. its `compounds` attribute stores a set of all the `SourceWell` objects from all the plates passed to the  `CombinedPlate`'s constructor).
+Then, the CombinedPlate is passed to `get_plate_copy()` and processed in the same way as LibraryPlate model instance would be processed, making `PlateCopy` instances that are in fact copies of not one, but two plates.
+If no combination with 100% compound availability is found, the process is repeated for 3 plates, etc. until it reaches the limit (the number of plates needed to keep the whole library in).
+The function return the top 10 `PlateCopy` objects with the best availability of the desired compounds (Note: these objects can be either based on one LibraryPlate objects, or on a CombinedPlate object), and they become the `availability` of the `SubsetCopyWithAvailability`.

+To describe the process itself, without the reference to models, classes and methods:

+1. The algorithm gets a list of desired compounds from a certain library

+2. A copy of that list and its related metadata is created

+3. For every plate in the library:
+	i. a copy of the plate data is created ii. the list of desired compounds is compared to the compounds available in the plate to find out which compounds are missing iii. the list of missing compounds is added to the copy of the plate data

+4. If the library takes up more than one plate, and no single plate has all the desired compounds:
+	5. combinations of plates are created
+	6. fictional plates are created, whose data combine data from a combination of plates
+	7. For every such combination, the process in step 3 is repreated (step 4 can involve making combinations of more and more plates)

+8. Copies of plates (or plate combination) are ranked by the best availability (i.e. which copy has the fewest compounds missing)

+9. The list of ten best plate/combination copies is added to the copy of the list of compounds

+The views involved then `SubsetCopyWithAvailability` object to pass and display the subset data with the availability information.

+#### Outline of the algorithm for ranking plates by compound availability

+## Managing visits and compounds

+## Extra data browsing: searching for compounds and plates, comparing plates